Earn Your Master’s in Applied Behavior Analysis (ABA) Online from Pepperdine University

-When you become a certified behavior analyst, you can work in a range of professional settings, including government entities, education settings, hospitals, and mental health facilities.
+When you become a certified behavior analyst, you can work in a range of professional settings, including ABA-based agencies, government entities, education settings, hospitals, and mental health facilities.

-People diagnosed with autism spectrum disorder or other developmental disabilities need evidence-based treatments that allow them to reestablish positive behaviors and improve their potential for a better future.
+People diagnosed with autism spectrum disorder or other developmental disabilities benefit from the individualized, compassionate, and culturally responsive application of evidence-based interventions.
+ABA-based supports offer client-centered opportunities for developing skills needed to foster independence and to improve one’s potential for a better future.
 BCBAs work in a variety of settings; however, most fall into three categories: health care, education, and social assistance.

-Applied behavior analysts are renowned for advances in autism treatment and support.
-They use evidence-based treatments in response to human behavioral or societal needs.
-Other applications of ABA include behavioral parent training, organizational behavior management, and behavioral gerontology.
+Applied behavior analysts are renowned for advances in autism intervention and support.
+They use evidence-based treatments in response to human behavioral and societal needs.
+Other applications of ABA include behavioral parent education, organizational behavior management, and behavioral gerontology.

 When you become a BCBA, you will conduct a number of processes used to: